Breakout (The Avengers: Earth's Mightiest Heroes): Critical reaction

-The Pilot episode was well received by fans and critics.
+"Breakout" was well received by fans and critics.
 Brian Lowry of Variety called The Avengers: Earth's Mightiest Heroes!, "a slick but dizzyingly busy Disney XD animated program.
 If not the creative equal of Cartoon Network's superhero team-up Justice League from rival DC Comics, the show unleashes enough action to be plenty mighty with boys and girls, as well as middle-aged adults with comics in Kevlar bags".
 Kofi Outlaw of Screen Rant called it "a fairly entertaining experience that should appeal to Marvel fans and cartoon fans alike, be they young or old.
-For all the positive things about it, however, Earth’s Mightiest Heroes still doesn’t quite reach the acclaimed status of DC Universe and their animated projects".
+For all the positive things about it, however, Earth's Mightiest Heroes still doesn’t quite reach the acclaimed status of DC Universe and their animated projects".
 Stephen Lackey of Mania.com stated, "Avengers: Earth’s Mightiest Heroes doesn’t compare to something like Justice League in animation or in story, but it is a step in the right direction for a Marvel animated product and it did end up being really entertaining".
 IGN called it "a really fun, action-packed show that should satisfy both new fans and Marvel geeks alike."